 Remember summer camp?
 The campfires, the friendship bracelets … the child care?

-If you are running out of ideas, you can still use many free home-schooling resources, or take advantage of these free online camps.
+If you are running out of ideas, you can still use many free home-schooling resources, or take advantage of these virtual online camps.
 Virtual camp may sound a long way off from digging in the dirt and chasing fireflies.
 But most encourage kids to get inspiration, then go play offscreen.

 - Virtual 4-H Camp is offering kids at home a range of camp activities, from creating duct tape wallets and singing to learning to code or cook.